joao-lim4/cartao/README.md

 ## About
 NPM package to validate Brazilian credit card flags, still under development.
 Any suggestion or improvement can contact me!
-Currently it is supported only for ES.

-Recently add the superte for TypeScripy, considering that in order to use the TypeScript version it is necessary to remove the ```type: module``` from the ```package.json``` I still don't know how to solve this problem.
-If you know how to solve it, contact me.

 ### Installation